List of decisions of the Constitutional Court of Bosnia and Herzegovina: Decision regarding the general principles of international law

 On 30 June 2009, Ilija Filipović, Chairman of the House of Peoples of Bosnia and Herzegovina filed a request for review of the constitutionality of the Law on Protection of Domestic Production under the CEFTA.
 He also requested the Constitutional Court to issue an interim measure whereby it would suspend the application of the challenged Law pending a decision on the request, which the Court granted.
-One of the initial problems for the Court was the fact that the Constitution of Bosnia and Herzegovina does not contain any explicit provision defining the rank of international treaties in domestic law or attributing competence in this field to the Constitutional Court.
+One of the initial problems for the Court was that the Constitution of Bosnia and Herzegovina does not contain any explicit provision defining the rank of international treaties in domestic law or attributing competence in this field to the Constitutional Court.
 In addition, the Court had to interpret the Article III(3)(b) which provides that the "general principles of international law shall be an integral part of the law of Bosnia and Herzegovina and the Entities".
 The majority (6-3) of the Court decided in the favor of the applicant.
 In its decision, among other things, the Court stated:

 Thus, the Court established that the Law on the Protection of the Domestic Production under the CEFTA is inconsistent with Article III(3)(b) of the Constitution of Bosnia and Herzegovina and that it is quashed in its entirety.

 In their Separate Joint Dissenting Opinion judges Feldman and Pantiru recognized the importance of pacta sunt servanda principle but still held that it has no more weight than laws passed by the legislators at the state or entity level and that it does not in any case entail giving provisions of treaties a status superior to that of Laws under the Constitution.
 Similarly, the President of the Court, Simović, in his dissenting opinion noted that "if interpreted in this manner, the entire international treaty law obtains a constitutional law level, which has not been the intention of the author of the Constitution."